 The First Home Super Saver Scheme allows people to save money for their first home within their super fund, which has the benefit of the concessional tax treatment of superannuation, according to the Australian Taxation Office.
 The scheme allows eligible Australians to make voluntary contributions to their super before and after tax, and then apply to withdraw those contributions and any associated earnings to help buy their first home.

 4. First Home Loan Deposit Scheme

-The First Home Loan Deposit Scheme (FHLDS) is a relatively new government measure, introduced in January.
+The First Home Loan Deposit Scheme (FHLDS) is a relatively new government measure, introduced in January 2020.
 Usually, Australian home buyers have to either save up a deposit of at least 20% of their property’s value, or take out Lender’s Mortgage Insurance.
-Under this new scheme, the Australian Government partially guarantees 10,000 low-deposit loans for the first half of 2020, for eligible low- and middle-income earners who have saved up a deposit of as little as 5% of a property’s value.
-Another 10,000 places for the next year of the scheme are set to open up in July.
+Under the FHLDS, the Australian Government partially guarantees 10,000 low-deposit loans each financial year, for eligible low- and middle-income earners who have saved up a deposit of as little as 5% of a property’s value.

 With dozens of lenders vying for new home loan customers, Canstar’s database shows there are also some incentives on offer for first home buyers as well.
 However, while sign-up deals can be helpful, generally the biggest difference to the cost of a home loan is the interest rate that the lender charges and other fees that apply.